Lama (genus)

-Lama is a genus containing four South American camelids, the wild guanaco and vicuña, and the domesticated llama and alpaca.
-Before the Spanish conquest of the Americas, llamas and alpacas were the only domesticated ungulates of the continent.
+Lama is a genus containing the South American camelids: the wild guanaco and vicuña and the domesticated llama, alpaca, and the extinct chilihueque.
+Before the Spanish conquest of the Americas, llamas, alpacas, and chilihueques were the only domesticated ungulates of the continent.
 They were kept not only for their value as beasts of burden, but also for their flesh, hides, and wool.

 Classification

 Although they were often compared to sheep by early writers, their affinity to the camel was soon perceived.
 They were included in the genus Camelus in the Systema Naturae of Linnaeus.
 In 1800, Cuvier moved the llama, alpaca, and guanaco to the genus Lama, and the vicuña to the genus Vicugna.
+After genetic testing revealed that the alpaca descends from the vicuña it was also moved to genus Vicugna.
+The American Society of Mammalogists later moved the species of genus Vicugna back into genus Lama due to low genetic distance between the two.
+The Royal Society, however, maintains the separation of the two genera.

-Later, the alpaca was transferred to Vicugna; both were eventually returned to Lama by the American Society of Mammalogists in 2021.
-These camelids are, with the two species of true camels, the sole extant representatives of a distinct section of Artiodactyla (even-toed ungulates) called Tylopoda, or "hump-footed", from the peculiar bumps on the soles of their feet.
+These New World camelids alongside camels, are the sole extant representatives of a distinct section of Artiodactyla (even-toed ungulates) called Tylopoda, or "hump-footed", from the peculiar bumps on the soles of their feet.
 This section consists of a single family, the Camelidae, the other sections of the same great division being the Suina or pigs, the Tragulina or chevrotains, and the Pecora or true ruminants, to each of which the Tylopoda have some affinity, standing in some respects in a central position between them, sharing some characters from each, but showing special modifications not found in any of the others.

 Discovery of the extinct fauna of the American continent of the Paleogene and Neogene periods, starting with the 19th-century paleontologists Leidy, Cope, and Marsh, has revealed the early history of this family.
 Llamas were not always confined to South America; their remains are abundant in the Pleistocene deposits of the Rocky Mountains region, and in Central America; some of these extinct forms were much larger than any now living.